mondolabs/brown-rudnick-main/wp-content/plugins/google-sitemap-plugin/readme.txt

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

-Please make sure that the problem hasn't been discussed yet on our forum (http://support.bestwebsoft.com).
+Please make sure that the problem hasn't been discussed yet on our forum (<http://support.bestwebsoft.com>).
 If no, please provide the following data along with your problem's description:

 1. the link to the page where the problem occurs
 2. the name of the plugin and its version.
 If you are using a pro version - your order number.
 3. the version of your WordPress installation
 4. copy and paste into the message your system status report.
-Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>
+Please read more here: [Instruction on System Status](https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit)

 == Screenshots ==